Derek Chisora vs. Otto Wallin

 Derek Chisora vs. Otto Wallin, billed as The Last Dance, was a professional boxing match contested between Derek Chisora, and Otto Wallin.
-The fight was an IBF "eliminator", with the winner becoming the number two contender for the IBF heavyweight title, held at the time by Daniel Dubois.
+The fight was an International Boxing Federation (IBF) "eliminator", with the winner becoming the number two contender for the IBF heavyweight title, held at the time by Daniel Dubois.
 The bout took place on 8 February 2025 at the Co-op Live, with Chisora winning by unanimous decision.

 Background

 Chisora regained composure following a loss against Fury in 2022, scoring back-to-back unanimous decision victories over Gerald Washington in 2023 and Joe Joyce in 2024.
 Wallin regained composure following a loss against Joshua in 2023, securing a 1st-round KO over Onoriode Ehwarieme in 2024.

 On 17 October 2024, Jarrell Miller told BoxingScene.com that he would fight Chisora at an arena in Manchester on 8 February 2025.
 He said, "That's the biggest one we're talking about right now – Chisora.
 It's not locked in yet; the deal's not signed yet.
 But there are definitely talks.
 In November, it was reported that Chisora would face Miller in Manchester, England on 8 February 2025.
 It was later announced that the fight against Miller fell through.
 Miller posted via his Instagram account it was Salita Promotions who caused the fight to fall apart after saying Chisora was ready to finalise.
 According to Miller, his contract with Salita Promotions had expired but said they exercised their first and last right of refusal.
 Salita later replied stating it was Miller who eventually turned down the fight.

 On 27 November 2024, Wallin was announced as a replacement to fight Chisora.
 Wallin, who was also promoted by Salita, was given the opportunity after Miller was dropped.
 The pair went face-to-face at a press conference the next day.
 The fight was billed was 'The Last Dance', hinting Chisora's retirement.
 Chisora had recently said he wanted to have 50 professional fights.
 The fight with Wallin would be his 49th in the pro ranks.
 Wallin said he was there to win, "I'm here to fight and here to win and that's all.
 I don't worry so much about The Last Dance and all that, this is my time.
 You're gonna get stopped."
 Chisora responded, "There's nothing you've got that I haven't tasted in my life.
 I don't believe you've got the power to bother me.
 Even the biggest punchers have not bothered me, so, you know, don't worry, I've got fear of you but it gives me that motivation to train harder.
 I'm definitely going to come for you."
 Lead promoter Frank Warren said the winner would be locked in to a big fight later in the year.

 In the lead-up, the match was elevated as an IBF "eliminator", with the winner becoming the number two contender for the IBF heavyweight title.